MicrosoftDocs/windows-powershell-docs/docset/windows/nettcpip/new-netroute.md

 ```

 ### -PreferredLifetime
-Specifies a preferred lifetime, as a **TimeSpan** object, of an IP route.The cmdlet assigns the lifetime that you specify to the IP route.
+Specifies a preferred lifetime, as a **TimeSpan** object, of an IP route.
+The cmdlet assigns the lifetime that you specify to the IP route.
 To obtain a **TimeSpan** object, use the New-TimeSpan cmdlet.
 For more information, type `Get-Help New-TimeSpan`.
 The default value for a lifetime is infinite.